pmbrull/azure-functions/README.md

 > OBS: When using queue triggers, if a message has not been successfuly processed, a *poison* queue is automatically created to store it.

+The idea of the bindings is that if we are specifying a variable such as `inputblob/{hello}`, then the JSON body in the queue message should be `{"hello": "<real-blob-name>"}`.

+> OBS: Note that f-strings are not supported in Azure Functions.

 # Credits

 * Great [repo](https://github.com/yokawasa/azure-functions-python-samples) with examples.